unlock-protocol/docs/governance/frequently-asked-questions.md

 Unlock is using the Ethereum blockchain.
 We have deployed our contracts on the main [network](https://etherscan.io/address/0x3d5409cce1d45233de1d4ebdee74b8e004abdd13), [rinkeby](https://rinkeby.etherscan.io/address/0xd8c88be5e8eb88e38e6ff5ce186d764676012b0b) and [kovan](https://kovan.etherscan.io/address/0x0B9fe963b789151E53b8bd601590Ea32F9f2453D).

-We are also deployed [on xDAI](https://blockscout.com/xdai/mainnet/address/0x7633dd082406861C384309c67576a4260C5775E0/transactions) and will soon be available on more EVM based blockchains or layer2.
+We are also deployed [on xDAI](https://blockscout.com/xdai/mainnet/address/0x7633dd082406861C384309c67576a4260C5775E0/transactions) (configure [MetaMask for xDAI](https://www.xdaichain.com/for-users/wallets/metamask)) and will soon be available on more EVM based blockchains or layer2.

 ## As a creator, can I set a recurring membership?